muratk3n/thirdwave/en/README.md

 ---

-If they are influential this can be a problem, in terms of needs they may not connect with the general population; People who 3W are the ones with skills, to be on demand.
+If 3W folk are influential, then, this can be a problem, in terms of needs they may not connect with the general population; People who 3W are the ones with skills, to be on demand.
 I know a lot of them, most are tech talented, so they are always employed.
 Then who cares if healthcare is tied to your job?
 They always have a job!

 ---